[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 115:58:38 McCandless: Roger.
 Charlie Quebec 8 (and) 61.5.

 115:58:45 Shepard: Okay.
 Let's move directly toward that big rock up there, about halfway between here and there?
-(Garbled) it's about right up in there.
+(Garbled) There's a good spot, right up in there.

 115:58:56 Mitchell: Yeah, because I need this clear area down here for that thumper.